 The faculty of Trinity Graduate School draws upon the regular and adjunct faculty of the other schools of Trinity International University.
-University teaching faculty who regularly teach and work with the graduate school.
+The following university faculty regularly teach and work with the graduate school.
 The date that follows the listing of each faculty member indicates the beginning year of service at Trinity.

 Gregory C. Carlson, 2007